-The American Heart Association recommends 5-6% of calories coming from saturated fats.
-For a 2,000 calorie diet, that equals 11g-13g of saturated fat.
+- In the US, The American Heart Association recommends 5-6% of calories come from saturated fats.
+For a 2,000-calorie diet, that equals 11g-13g of saturated fat.

 Instead replacing saturated fats with unsaturated fats helps reduce heart disease (7).

 Foods aren’t unhealthy simply because they contain saturated fat.
-It’s the whole package of nutrients that determine how healthy a food is
+It’s the whole package of nutrients that determines how healthy a food is

 Even healthy foods such as olive oil which are regularly consumed in the Mediterranean diet contain some saturated fats.

 In moderation, some saturated fat is fine.
-Eating a lot of it though can clog up your arteries and underlies most cardiovascular disease.
+Eating a lot of it though can clog up your arteries and underlies most cardiovascular diseases.